Service industries in the U.S. expanded in July at a faster pace than a month earlier, helped by a pickup in orders.

 Sales at Gap, the biggest U.S. specialty-apparel retailer, climbed 10 percent, beating the average projection for a 3.8 percent gain from analysts surveyed by researcher Retail Metrics Inc. Macy’s, the owner of its namesake and Bloomingdale’s department stores, posted a 4.1 percent rise in same-store sales, topping the 2.5 percent average estimate.

-OfficeMax Inc. (OMX), based in Naperville, Illinois, is among retailers battling softness in consumer demand entering the back-to-school shopping season.
+OfficeMax Inc. (OMX:US), based in Naperville, Illinois, is among retailers battling softness in consumer demand entering the back-to-school shopping season.

 “The economy’s clearly not providing any tailwind,” OfficeMax Chief Financial Officer Bruce Besanko, said on an Aug.
 2 earnings call.